kinow/auto-mhm-test-domains/README.md

 # Autosubmit mHM workflow with mHM test domains data

-This repository contains the configuration for an [Autosubmit][autosubmit] workflow that runs [mHM][mhm], the mesoscale hydrological model, using the mHM test domain data.
-A Docker container is used to run mHM.
+This repository contains the configuration for an [Autosubmit][autosubmit] experiment that runs [mHM][mhm], the mesoscale hydrological model, using the mHM test domain data in a workflow.
+A Docker container is used to install the dependencies and run mHM.

 The two images below were created using the workflow in this repository, and running the [`plot.py`][plotpy] script (it uses